To many, Holden Caulfield, the 16-year-old protagonist of The Catcher in the Rye, is the epitome of teenage anger and rebellion.

 In a way, it is a very normative behavior that most teens go through.
 Yet while many teens make it through the tough parts of adolescence, teen rebellion has serious consequences for some.

-According to “Theories of Adolescent Risk-taking Behaviors” from The Handbook of Adolescent Health Risk Behavior, risky, rebellious behaviors often earn teens acceptance and respect from their peers. (see Adolescence Developmental Psychology).
+According to “Theories of Adolescent Risk-taking Behaviors” from The Handbook of Adolescent Health Risk Behavior, risky, rebellious behaviors often earn teens acceptance and respect from their peers.
+For more information see adolescence developmental psychology.

 Authors Vivian Igra and Charles E. Irwin describe that risk-taking behaviors usually display a “developmental trajectory,” increasing as a teenager grows older.
 For example, rates of sexuality, reckless vehicle use, and substance use increase with age.

 According to the book, parents should view acts of rebellion as part of the transition to adulthood, and that actions that might seem rebellious or dangerous at age 12, such as sexual activity, might be normal parts of behavior at age 20.

 Results from the CDC Youth Risk Behavior Survey:

 The Youth Risk Behavior Survey is a nationwide survey administered to all high school students to gauge risky behaviors of today’s teens:

 - 69.5% of students rode bikes, 84.7% didn't wear helmets.

 - 9.7% of students didn't wear seat belts in cars.